core-wg/oscore/draft-ietf-core-object-security.md

 The AEAD algorithm AES-CCM-64-64-128 defined in Section 10.2 of {{I-D.ietf-cose-msg}} is mandatory to implement.
 For AES-CCM-64-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce, Sender IV, and Recipient IV is 7 bytes, and the maximum Sequence Number is 2^55 - 1.

-The nonce is constructed as described in Section 3.1 of {{I-D.ietf-cose-msg}}, i.e. by padding the partial IV (Sequence Number in network byte order) with zeroes and XORing it with the context IV (Sender IV or Recipient IV).
-The first bit in the Sender IV or Recipient IV SHALL be flipped in responses.
+The nonce is constructed as described in Section 3.1 of {{I-D.ietf-cose-msg}}, i.e. by padding the partial IV (Sequence Number in network byte order) with zeroes and XORing it with the context IV (Sender IV or Recipient IV), with the following addition: The first bit in the Sender IV or Recipient IV SHALL be flipped in responses.

 We denote by Plaintext the data that is encrypted and integrity protected, and by Additional Authenticated Data (AAD) the data that is integrity protected only.